gregnordin/notes_to_self/Blender/notes-Blender.md

 - Change container to MPEG-4
 - Make sure video codec is H.264

 Next, go to Layout window arrangement and select View &rarr; Viewport Render Animation.
 This will render the animation.
-I did a bunch of other stuff and there was only a static image of the final scene for all of the frames in the output.
+I did a bunch of other stuff and there was only a static image of the final scene for all of the frames in the output (don't use from the main menu Renderer &rarr; Render Animation).
+Some good points can be found here, but not the last step as I just noted: [[2.8] Blender : How to Render an Animation in EEVEE](https://www.youtube.com/watch?v=nQXQCT_hKSs).

+- Change resolution back to 1920x180
+- Choose AVI JPEG file format
+- Set quality to 100%
+- Other settings: 24 fps and render frames 1 to 250

+**Results**:

+- avi output file is 199 MB!
+But it renders pretty fast (much, much faster than mpeg-4).
+- Transparent layers still have outlines
+- Final part of each layer fade-in is still jerky
+- Bottom of 2nd layer is banded, but not other layers
+    - Try changing Postprocessing &rarr; Dither from 1.0 to 2.0, but it doesn't help